trilbymedia/grav-plugin-flex-objects/README.md

       multiple: true
 ```

+> NOTE: In order to fully take advantage of image uploads, you should always be using `FolderStorage`, meaning that the objects get saved to individual folders together with the images.

 # Advanced

 You can radically alter the structure of the `entries.json` data file by making major edits to the `contacts.yaml` blueprint file.
 However, it's best to start with an empty `contacts.json` if you are making wholesale changes or you will have data conflicts.
 Best to create your blueprint first.
 Reloading a **New Entry** until the form looks correct, then try saving, and check to make sure the stored `user/data/flex-objects/contacts.json` file looks correct.